oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 ### Home Region

-OCI is available in multiple regions, every region represents one or more a physcal data center.
-Multi-data-center regions like FRA, PHX, IAD and LHR are managed as one resource pool with multiple availability domains (AD).
+OCI is available in multiple regions, with every region representing one or more a physical data centers.
+Multi-data-center regions like FRA, PHX, IAD, and LHR are managed as a single resource pool with multiple availability domains (AD).
 All regions are managed through a single API, which makes global service roll-outs simple.
-We target a specific region, using the region argument inside a block.
-In the console, the active region is showen in the upper right corner, and in the cloud shell the command prompt shows the active region.
+We can target a specific region using the region argument inside a block.
+In the console, the active region is shown in the upper-right corner, and in the cloud shell the command prompt shows the active region.

 ![Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/Resources/Images/cloud-shell-region-location-prompt.png "OCI Console")

-Some resources like compartments are defined once and replicated into every region, we call these global resources.
-These resources should be created in the ["home" region][blog_home].
-We use the *locals block* to define a function that determines the [home region][oci_homeregion] for a tenant.
+Some resources like compartments are defined once and replicated into every region.
+These are referred to as global resources.
+Global resources should be created in the ["home" region][blog_home].
+We use the *locals block* to define a function that determines the [home region][oci_homeregion] for a tenant:

 ```terraform
 # Create a region map